 What underinsured motorist coverage means to you

 In Michigan, underinsured motorist coverage is elective.
 It works like this: Let’s say that you have purchased a policy with the coverage and another driver hits you, causing serious injuries.
-If the losses you have incurred exceed the limits of the liability coverage of the other driver, you are eligible for additional compensation up to the limits of your own underinsured motorist coverage.
+If the losses you have incurred exceed the limits of the liability coverage of the other at-fault driver, you are eligible for additional compensation, up to the limits of your own underinsured motorist coverage.

 Put our experience to work for you